Gopalganj District, Bangladesh

-The Office of the Deputy Commissioner, Gopalganj has developed a web portal of the district as www.gopalganj.gov.bd under the 'Access to Information' program of the Prime Minister's Office.
-This has been done under the Digital Bangladesh implementation concept of the incumbent government.

 History

-In 1800, Preetiram Das of Janbazar, Kolkata purchased Makimpur Porgona (in present days under the area of Gopalganj) costing 19 thousand taka and became the landlord of the Porgona.
-Babu Rajachandra Das, the 2nd son of Preetiram Das was married to Rani Rasmoni of Mahishya clan on 4 April 1804.
+In 1800, Babu Preetoram Marh, Zamindar of Janbazar, Kolkata purchased Makimpur Pargana (in present days lies under the area of Gopalganj) for 19,000 taka only and became the landlord of the Pargana.
+Babu Rajachandra Das, the 2nd son of Preetoram Das was married to Rani Rasmoni of Mahishya caste on 4 April 1804.
 Landlord Rajachandra died only at 49 leaving his widowed wife Rani Rasmoni and three daughters on 9 June 1836.
 Padmamoni, the eldest daughter of Rani Rasmoni, married Ramchandra and gave birth to seven children; Mahendranath, Ganeshchandra, and five others.
 Mahendranath, eldest son of Padmamoni and Ramchandra died at a premature age and Ganeshchandra (second son) became landlord of the estate.
 To show respect to Rani Rasmoni, the tenants of Khatra estate changed the name of Rajganj Bajar to Gopalganj (Gopal from Nabo Gopal and Ganj from Ranjganj) following the name of Nabo Gopal, son of Ganeshchandra and great grandson of Rani Rasmoni.

 This area was under the southern part of ancient Bengal called Vanga.
 Around 300 BC here in Kotalipara was the capital of Gangaridai dynasty.
 Gangaridai was one of the powerful kingdom of Indian subcontinent.
 It was described by the Greek traveller Megasthenes in his work Indica.
 During Sultanate and Mughal period several Hindu kings ruled the area.
 In 1713, Muksudpur Upazila was part of Jessore district while the rest of Gopalganj was part of Dhaka - Jalalpur District.
 Muksedpur was later transferred to Faridpur district in 1807.
-Gopalgaj Gopalganj Sadar and Kotalipara was part of Jalalpur Porgona of Faridpur district.
+Gopalganj Sadar and Kotalipara was part of Jalalpur Porgona of Faridpur district.
 Chandana (now Modhumoti) river was the borderline for Jessore and Dhaka - Jalalpur districts in 1812.
 Gopalgnaj - Madaripur was a large water body back then where maritime robbery was a regular activity.
 Thus, Madaripur Mohakuma or Sub-division was separated in 1854 from Bakergonj District.